jgarber623/eleventy-plugin-markdown/README.md

 | `plugins` | `Array`  | `[]`                                              |
 | `rules`   | `Object` | `{}`                                              |

+From v2.0.0, this package exports these options as `defaultMarkdownOptions`.

 See [the `MarkdownIt.new` documentation](https://markdown-it.github.io/markdown-it#MarkdownIt.new) for details on additional `preset` and `options` values.

 ### Plugins